yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         # 4. for all accounts / balances not derived by steps 2 & 3, calculate balance asof dates (where requested)...
         # 5. for all accounts / balances not derived by steps 2, 3 & 4, harvest remaining Account's real balance(s)...
         # 6. replace balance(s) with cost basis / unrealised / capital gains on security accounts (where requested)...
-        # 7. for all accounts selected, add reminder txn/balances upto the reminder's asof date (where requested).
+        # 7. for all accounts selected, add reminder txn/balances up to the reminder's asof date (where requested).

     - NOTE: When cost basis / unrealised / capital gains is enabled, all other steps are skipped >> MUTUALLY EXCLUSIVE!
             (i.e. no reminders, income / expense transactions, no non-security/investment(cb & cash) accounts